 The album Mother Focus came out in 1975.
 It featured yet another drummer, David Kemper.
 In February 1976, Jan Akkerman quit the band.
 Thijs van Leer recruited jazz fusion guitarist Philip Catherine for the tour.
 By the time of the BBC ‘In Concert’ recording in March 1976, Catherine had caught up.

-In 2001 Thijs Van Leer re-formed the band and since then, Focus has had additional changes in its line-up. the most recent (2012) includes Thijs van Leer on Hammond organ, flute and vocals; Menno Gootjes on guitar; Bobby Jacobs on bass; and Pierre van der Linden on drums.
+In 2001 Thijs Van Leer re-formed the band and since then, Focus had additional changes in its line-up.
+The 2012 lineup included Thijs van Leer on Hammond organ, flute, and vocals; Menno Gootjes on guitar; Bobby Jacobs on bass; and Pierre van der Linden on drums.

 In 2012, Focus released X, featuring cover art by Roger Dean (Yes).
 Largely instrumental, X (pronounced Ten) expanded on the band’s traditional base.
 Focus incorporated jazz, Middle Eastern and other influences.